Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 Masatoshi Yokoyama

-For over 10 years, we have been involved with traditional crafts and ceramics, including Kyoto ware and Kiyomizu ware.
+For over 10 years, we have been involved in traditional crafts and ceramics, including Kyo-yaki and Kiyomizu-yaki.

-We are exploring new forms of traditional crafts by collaborating with Kyoto potters and ceramic artists to deepen our knowledge and aesthetic sense.
+We are exploring new forms of traditional crafts by collaborating with Kyoto potteries and ceramic artists to deepen our knowledge and aesthetic sense.

 In 2024, we launched KOTOPOTTER, an e-commerce site specializing in Kyoto ware and Kiyomizu ware.